 The technology incorporates plastic waste in the construction of roads.

-He spoke at a seminar on plastic waste management at the Kenyatta International Convention Centre in Nairobi Sunday.
+He spoke to the Nation during a seminar on plastic waste management at the Kenyatta International Convention Centre, Nairobi.

-“The low-cost technology developed by Indian professor Rajagopalan Vasudevan involves using a mix of plastic waste and tar to build roads,” he said.
+“The low-cost technology developed by Indian professor Rajagopalan Vasudevan involves using a mix of plastic waste and tar to build roads,” he said Sunday.